-This article illustrates how grade 3 students explored different perspectives about technology, and developed their digital literacy and conceptual understanding of the term ‘perspectives’.
+This article illustrates how grade 3 students explored different perspectives about technology, developed their digital literacy and conceptual understanding of the term ‘perspectives’.

 Grade 3 students inquire into the transdisciplinary theme How we express ourselves.